msolefonte/vco/docs/immortal-empires/wood-elves.md

   carry the Daemons to the very heart of Athel Loren!
   * Perform 3 rituals of the following category:
     * Worldroots Healing
+ * Own at least 1 agent: Ariel the Mage Queen
   * The Hag Queen's machinations have brought Athel Loren to the brink of ruin over the centuries.
 Even now, she means to use the portal to the Dreaming Wood to usher in the daemonic armies of her Dark Prince.
 Her scheming must end.
   * Destroy factions: